 A part-time degree in electrical engineering, mechanical engineering, or even plasma physics will be worthy to accommodate jobs in the renewable energy engineering industry.
 When you will have this, you will be able to know how to get a job in renewable energy.
-A career in oil and gas, solar energy, renewable energy engineering, and in clean energy, energy management are some of the attractive areas.
+A career in oil and gas, solar energy, renewable energy engineering, and clean energy, energy management are some of the attractive areas.

 How to start a career in renewable energy

 Graduates from different disciplines have different career opportunities in the energy industry.
-Apart from university degrees, there is much academia with their courses for the candidates.
+Apart from university degrees, there is much academia with courses for the candidates.
 Many online courses and software mechanisms are also available.
-Just make sure, wherever you learn, they should have a good placement record.
+Just make sure, that wherever you learn, they should have a good placement record.

-Your additional degree will never block you from any other opportunity. rather, it will boost up your confidence, and make you a stronger candidate for a specific sub-sector of the renewable energy field, a career in energy management, as well as a career in the oil and gas industry.
+Your additional degree will never block you from any other opportunity. rather, it will boost your confidence, and make you a stronger candidate for a specific sub-sector of the renewable energy field, a career in energy management, as well as a career in the oil and gas industry.

-For Arts back: With having an arts degree, a deserving candidate can work as successful salespersons in the careers in energy.
+For Arts back: With having an arts degree, a deserving candidate can work as successful salespersons in careers in energy.

 For science back: Students preferably having physics, chemistry, or electronics graduation, can undergo higher research in new generation solar cells like hands-on the fabrication of Quantum Dot, Dye-Sensitized, Ci-GS, Perovskite, Amorphous solar cells, or how to get into the stem.